Gent-of-Search/seo-engineering-principles/README.md

 These set of shared beliefs need to be agreed by teams so that they are aligned on a structured way of working.
 Any principles that are agreed need to be continuously updated and reviewed by the SEO and engineering team.

+For a detailed explanation of these principles visit: https://www.theseosprint.com/p/seo-and-engineering-principles

 🚨 Warning 🚨

 The principles below are not a quick way to solve all problems between development or product teams.
 Not all business team structures are not designed to work with these principles or concepts.